lukeed/astray/readme.md

 While doing so, each _parent_ context container (eg, `BlockStatement`, `FunctionDeclaration`, or `Program`) is assigned its own cache of available bindings.
 See [Path Context](#path-context) for more.

 A dictionary of scopes are returned for the `node`.
-This will be an object whose keys are the identifer names and whose values are references to the nodes that the identifer points to.
+This will be an object whose keys are the identifier names and whose values are references to the nodes that the identifier points to.

 > **Note:** The return object will always include the `node` itself.